sunfounder/3in1-kit/docs/source/learning_project/ar_reversing_aid.rst

 With the development of science and technology, a lot of high-tech products have been installed in cars, among which the reversing assist system is one of them.
-Here we use ultrasonic sensors, LCD, LED and buzzer to make a simple ultrasonic reversing assist system.
+Here we use ultrasonic module, LCD, LED and buzzer to make a simple ultrasonic reversing assist system.